facebook/react-native-website/website/contributing/contributing-intro.md

 ### Tests

 Tests help us prevent regressions from being introduced to the codebase.
-The GitHub repository is continuously tested using Circle and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/HEAD) and pull requests.
-You can learn more about running and writing tests in the [Tests wiki](http://github.com/facebook/react-native/wiki/Tests).
+The GitHub repository is continuously tested using CircleCI and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/HEAD) and pull requests.

+You can learn more about running and writing tests on the [How to Run and Write Tests](/contributing/how-to-run-and-write-tests) page.

 ## Community Contributions